State Level Data & Rankings

 This analysis is drawn from federal sources and shows employer-based retirement plan participation and access by state, region, and metropolitan area.
 Users can also generate state-level summaries based on gender, education, wage, industry, employer size, race and ethnicity, and age.

-SCEPA, The New School: Retirement Plan Coverage and Participation Rates by State
+SCEPA, The New School: Retirement Readiness Overview

 Fiscal Savings Associated with Helping Private Workers Save for Retirement